INTRODUCTION

 many disciples withdrew

-Those who left the discipleship returned to their former way of life and no longer accompanied him as his disciples.
-They continued practicing their Jewish way of religious practices.
+Those who left his discipleship returned to their former way of life and no longer accompanied him as his disciples.
+They continued their Jewish religious practices.

 (67) Jesus asked the Twelve, “Will you also go away?”

-Losing many disciples was a discouraging experience for Jesus.
-He wanted to find out the attitude of the apostles, who were also listeners of what he taught on the Eucharist.
-However, they had been accompanying him full-time and so should have a better understanding of him.
+Losing many disciples was very discouraging to Jesus.
+He wanted to find out the attitude of the apostles, who were also listeners of what he taught about the Eucharist.
+However, they had been accompanying him full-time and so should have had a better understanding of him.
 Jesus had shared his power to heal and to cast out demons with them, and they had made use of them well.
-So, he raised this sensitive question of whether they would also leave him.
+So, he raised this sensitive question of whether they also wanted to leave him.

 Simon Peter answered him

-Though Jesus addressed the question to all the twelve apostles, Simon Peter answered, representing all of them.
-He had in-born leadership qualities and acceptance among the apostles.
-We see Peter’s initiative to do things and boldness to talk to Jesus or address others representing the twelve.
+Though Jesus addressed the question to all the twelve apostles, it was Simon Peter who answered on behalf of the rest of them.
+He had inborn leadership qualities and acceptance among the apostles.
+We see Peter’s initiative in doing things and his boldness to talk to Jesus or address others representing the twelve:

 10 After the Ascension of Jesus, Peter addressed 120 disciples in Jerusalem to select an apostle to replace Judas Iscariot (Acts 1:15-16).

 Thus, Peter was a spokesperson and a natural leader among the apostles.
-Because of his boldness and deep faith in Jesus as the Messiah, Jesus appointed him as the head of the church.
+Because of his boldness and deep faith in the Messiah of Jesus, Jesus appointed him as the head of the Church.

 Lord, to whom shall we go?

 The apostles left everything for Jesus (Mt 19:27; Lk 18:28).
 They were witnesses to the miracles Jesus performed.
-Even though they could go back to their profession like fishing or tax collection, they knew that Jesus’ way was far better for them, especially for their life after death.
+Even though they could go back to their profession like fishing or tax collection, they knew that Jesus’ way was the way to fulfilling his mission prior to achieving life after death.

 Peter’s answer expresses the apostles’ firm belief that Jesus was the Messiah, and that only he could lead them to God.
-It was Peter’s prompt response and sincere confidence in Jesus.
-They knew that other teachers of the time, like the scribes, Pharisees, and priests, were corrupt and they were the blind leading the blind (Mt 15:14).
+It was Peter’s prompt response and indicative of sincere confidence in Jesus.
+Peter and the other apostles knew that the Jewish teachers of the time, i.e. the Scribes, the Pharisees, and the priests, were corrupt and were like the blind leading the blind (Mt 15:14).

 Jesus trained the disciples to work for eternal life, making use of all the resources they had in this world.
 Once, a youth approached Jesus and asked what he must do to inherit eternal life.
 Jesus’ reply was to keep the commandments.
 Jesus continued, “If you wish to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me” (Mt 19:21).
-The apostles gave up every material resource they had and followed Jesus with the hope of eternal reward.
+The apostles gave up every material resource they had and followed Jesus with the hope of an eternal reward – something that the youth was not willing to do.

 Jesus promised eternal life several times to those who follow his life-giving words.
 “Amen, amen, I say to you, whoever hears my word and believes in the one who sent me has eternal life and will not come to condemnation, but has passed from death to life” (Jn 5:24).
 “For this is the will of my Father, that everyone who sees the Son and believes in him may have eternal life, and I shall raise him on the last day” (Jn 6:40).
 “It is the spirit that gives life, while the flesh is of no avail.
 The words I have spoken to you are spirit and life” (Jn 6:63).
 “I did not speak on my own, but the Father who sent me commanded me what to say and speak.
 And I know that his commandment is eternal life” (Jn 12:49-50).